Vumba massacre

 The Vumba massacre (also known as the Elim Mission massacre) was a massacre of eight British missionaries and four children committed by ZANLA guerrillas during the Rhodesian Bush War on 23 June 1978.
 The missionaries belonged to the Elim Pentecostal Mission based in the Vumba mountains near the Mozambican border in Rhodesia.

 Events

 The guerrillas separated White missionaries and their relatives from the rest of the camp and axed, battered or bayoneted them to death.
 Black teachers and students were told that "some White staff have been arrested" and ordered not to report the incident to the authorities.
 The victims included three couples, two single women, three children and a 3-week-old baby.
 All victims were British citizens.
 Four of the five women had been raped, and one woman was found with an axe in her back.
 Three children were discovered lying dead next to a woman in pyjamas.

-One woman who was beaten and dragged away survived after being found in a serious condition on the next day.
-The only White resident who avoided the attack altogether had hid himself after being warned by a Black servant.
+One woman who was beaten and dragged away survived after being found in a serious condition on the next day, she died a week later in hospital.
+The only White resident who avoided the attack altogether had hidden himself after being warned by a Black servant.